violinminds/knowledgebass/win-openssh.md

 Now you should be able to clone a repository via: `git clone git@github.com:violinminds/knowledgebass.git` (get link in the repository page on Github by clicking the "<> Code" button and and selecting "SSH" in the clone section).

+#### Visual Studio Code config

+To configure vscode to use SSH instead of HTTPS, add `"github.gitProtocol": "ssh", "remoteHub.gitProtocol": "ssh"` to your settings.json file.

 ### Commits signing

 Configure git to **always** sign **Github** commits with your ssh key identified by the comment containing "git-signing" (run all commands in powershell):